 On his return to England he led his own Quintet again at Ronnie Scott’s and as a member of the Mike Westbrook Orchestra was a featured trumpet soloist on the 1996 “Bar Utopia” album.

-A prolific composer, he has created a suite of 7 albums including many original compositions documenting his life experiences, and much of this music can be heard on this site.
-These recordings were made in both live and studio settings between 1988 – 2005 and have been released on the Prince of Peace label.
+A prolific composer, he has created a suite of albums which include many original compositions documenting his life experiences.
+These recordings were made live and in the studio between 1988 – 2006 and were released on the Prince of Peace label.

-He continues to create his own unique sound and is currently recording some of his favourite jazz standards, using his multi-instrumental skills to create the entire soundscape in his own studio.
-This website documents this exciting new project.
+He continues to create his own unique sound and since 2016 has been recording a mix of his own music and some of his favourite jazz standards, using his multi-instrumental skills to create the entire soundscape in his own studio.
+These tracks are documented on this website with a link to Soundcloud.